Czar Jarek’s AC Righteous/Virtuous PVE MOD 13 Guide

 Main Hand Equip & Offhand Artifact Stat bonus & class feat – Just gonna add this here because a lot of mails I got wondered what do I use here.
 The answer to this is for the main hand, my equip will either be Blessing of Battle’s Equip Bonus or Astral Seal’s Equip Bonus, varies while for my offhand’s artifact stat bonus, it’s having action point gain which I have 399 stat on that (Max is 400).
 The class feat for it, as hastening light’s offhand feat is working, I use this now a days.

 Best to have – Mod 13 has some excellent belts that stood out for me via masterworking.
 The two that to me are the best are the Fanged Sash and the Beaded Sash.
 If you are looking to MAXIMIZE your base power, then you must set a goal to eventually get the Beaded one and you can see the stats HERE.
 I understand that the ability scores isn’t exactly the best (The INT), but the 1400 power if you’re looking to max that base power is def the best to get.
 If you just wanna follow the basic cleric ability scores and you’re looking to get more recovery, you def should go for the Fanged one which you can check out HERE.
 So this will be your call to decide.
 Either way, they both are the best choices to go for and later on, you’ll see the neck piece I said to go for as well which is another masterworking on so you’ll also if you go this route (which you should eventually) will have the master work bonus of the recovery.
 (If you want to know what I’m going for, I’m leaning towards the sash with more power when it’s time to get it).
+To add here as well, Skull lord’s Sash from t2 hunts in omu is yet another addition to this list.
+Pics to come eventually.

 For now the, the secondary choices will be the likes of the Greater Belt of Wisdom, Tiamat Sash (Tiamat neck piece and artifact gives set bonus of 5% outgoing heals and 5% incoming heals), Greater Imperial Waistband of Honor and Sphene Sash (With masterwork set, ideally Sphene amulet, you get a nice bonus of 500 recovery and 1000 movement which stacks up to 3 times when you use an encounter power) Another great choice here is the Company Ward Belt because combined with the Company Duelist Cloak, you can gain an extra 500 base power for those who are needed/wanting to maximize power sharing abilities but the new masterwork stuff in mod 13 is obviously better so this will just be filler until you can get your hands on that.